alexeygrigorev/mlwiki.org/index.php/Genetic_Process_Miner.md

 ---
-title: "Genetic Process Miner"
 layout: default
 permalink: /index.php/Genetic_Process_Miner
+tags:
+- business-process-management
+- process-mining
+title: Genetic Process Miner
 ---

-# Genetic Process Miner

 ## Genetic Process Miner
 This is an algorithm from the family of [Genetic Algorithms](Genetic_Algorithms) for [mining business processes](Process_Mining)
 - it's much more resilient to noise